raihanromi/WishList_MERN/README.md

 1. Clone the Repository:
 * `git clone https://github.com/raihanromi/WishList_MERN.git`

-2. Install Dependencies:
+# Start The Server:
+Open terminal from  main project folder and to the the server folder using `cd .\server`

-* `npm install`
+1. Install Dependencies in the terminal using - `npm install`

-3. Set Up MongoDB:
+2. Set Up MongoDB:
-* Make sure you have MongoDB installed and running on your machine.
+* Make sure you have MongoDB installed and running on your machine OR you can use the cloud mongodb server for the database.

+3. Set up .env File:
 * Update the MongoDB URI in the `.env` file with your database connection string.
+* Give your desired PORT Number

-4. Run the Application:
+4. Run the Server using - `npm run dev`

+# Start the Application:
+Open another terminal from the main project folder and to the the server folder using `cd .\client`

+1. Install Dependencies in the terminal using - `npm install`

+2. View the Application:
-* `npm run dev`
+* Give command to the terminal - `npm run dev`

-5. View the Application:
-* Open your web browser and navigate to ` http://localhost:3000` to view the project wishlist.